AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 **Manager nominated** These courses can only be nominated by managers.
 Learner cannot enroll to these type of courses.

 **Manager approval required** These courses should be approved by Managers.
-Learners can sign-up for these courses but they are not enrolled directly to these type of courses without Manager’s approval.
+Learners can sign-up for these courses but they are not enrolled directly to these type of courses without Manager's approval.
 A notification request is sent to Managers when learners sign-up for these type of courses.
 Upon Manager approval, these courses will be listed as enrolled for learners.

 **Self-enrolled** Learners can directly enroll themselves to these type of courses.